-- Production — To meet regional demand for locally grown food, Seeds of Change is working to recruit and support a broad base of small-scale farmers to help increase their production.
+- Production — To meet regional demand for locally grown food, Heifer USA is working to recruit and support a broad base of small-scale farmers to help increase their production.

 - Markets — Market demand is the foundation for rebuilding local food systems in both regions.
-Seeds of Change will connect small, low-income farmers to larger regional economies and profitable markets.
+Heifer USA will connect small, low-income farmers to larger regional economies and profitable markets.

-- Infrastructure — Seeds of Change producers will gain access to community-owned, affordable services and infrastructure.
+- Infrastructure — Heifer USA producers will gain access to community-owned, affordable services and infrastructure.
 They also receive support in marketing, processing, aggregation and distribution.

-- Entrepreneurship — The Seeds of Change entrepreneurial strategy encourages a farmer-to-farmer collaboration and mentorship program that will nurture new producers and move products from farms to markets more efficiently.
+- Entrepreneurship — Our strategy encourages a farmer-to-farmer collaboration and mentorship program that will nurture new producers and move products from farms to markets more efficiently.
 These food entrepreneurs will, in turn, provide innovative solutions and open opportunities in local food systems.

-- Capital — In both Appalachia and the Arkansas, many farmers lack access to resources and capital.
-The Seeds of Change program provides technical support, grants, loans, and direct investments for farmers and food entrepreneurs.
+- Capital — In both Appalachia and Arkansas, many farmers lack access to resources and capital.
+Heifer USA provides technical support, grants, loans, and direct investments for farmers and food entrepreneurs.

 See where Heifer is working around the world to end hunger.